Use Cases

 Typical setups include:

-Dedicated CI runner VMs
+- Dedicated CI runner VMs

-Snapshot-based clean environments
+- Snapshot-based clean environments

-Instant clone creation per job
+- Instant clone creation per job

-Automatic teardown after completion
+- Automatic teardown after completion

 When combined with Fleet Manager, multiple Macs can operate as a single macOS build farm.

-Distributed Mac build farms
+Distributed Mac build farms (build your own Mac cloud)

 With Fleet Manager, users can turn:

-Mac minis
+- Mac minis

-Mac Studios
+- Mac Studios

-Mixed Apple Silicon hardware
+- Mixed Apple Silicon hardware

-into a unified compute pool.
+into a unified, centrally managed compute pool.

-Fleet Manager automatically distributes workloads across machines while respecting Apple’s virtualization limits.
+Fleet Manager automatically distributes workloads across machines while respecting Apple’s virtualization limits, enabling true horizontal scaling of macOS workloads.

 Beta OS testing